 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bayonne is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bayonne is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Bayonne who work in office and administrative support (12.72%), sales jobs (9.62%), and management occupations (9.07%).

 Also of interest is that Bayonne has more people living here who work in computers and math than 95% of the places in the US.

 Bayonne is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Although the majority of commuting trips in the city are by private automobile, Bayonne is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Bayonne area by reducing both traffic and air pollution.

-The population of Bayonne is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.80% of adults in Bayonne have a bachelor's degree or even advanced degree.
+The education level of Bayonne citizens is very high relative to the national average among all cities (21.84%): 37.80% of adults in Bayonne have a bachelor's degree or even advanced degree.